-Notes: Table 5 presents the OLS (panel 1) and instrumented second stage of the regression in Equation 3 (panel 2).
-The independent variable $\Delta$ MMA is the log change in MMA from 1875 to 1885, calculated according to Equation 1. $\Delta$ MMA ${-O}$ is similarly calculated based on changes outside a location assuming that its own national bank status does not change. $\Delta$ MMA ${-od25}$ is the change outside a location with distance variation assuming that its own national bank status does not change, excluding the changes to national banks in counties within the 25 mile ranges.
+Notes: Table 5 presents the OLS (panel 1) and instrumented second stage of the regression in Eq.
+(3) (panel 2).
+The independent variable Δ MMA is the log change in MMA from 1875 to 1885, calculated according to Eq.
+(1). Δ MMA{-O} is similarly calculated based on changes outside a location assuming that its own national bank status does not change. Δ MMA{-od25} is the change outside a location with distance variation assuming that its own national bank status does not change, excluding the changes to national bank status does not change, admAn{-od25} is the change outside a location with distance variation assuming that its own national bank status does not change, excluding the changes to national banks in counties within the 25 mile ranges.
 The inputs to MMA are bilateral transport costs measured in 1870 using the measures from Donaldson and Hornbeck (2016), populations in 1870 and 1880 from the respective censuses of population, and the locations of national banks in 1885 from the Annual Reports of the Comptroller of the Currency.
 There are no national banks in the locations in our sample in 1875 by construction.
 We use $\theta = 4$ in our baseline measure.
 All regressions include state fixed effects.
 The vector of control variables includes the number of railroads and state banks measured in 1875 and 1876, respectively, and the log value of transport market access in 1870.
-The control variable for "Loans" is the log value of lending by national banks in 1885.
+The control variable for "Loans_o" is the log value of lending by national banks in 1885.
+The control variable "Loans_d" is the average change in log lending by national banks at destinations, with destinations weighted by physical transport proximity.
 The dependent variable in columns 1 to 5 is the change in the share of production in the manufacturing sector from 1880 to 1890.
-The dependent variable in columns 6 to 10 is the change in the share of employment in the manufacturing sector (calculated as manufacturing employment divided by male population over age 21) from 1880 to 1890.
 We report the mean of the dependent variable measured in 1880.
-Regressions are weighted by the share of town population within a county, and standard errors are clustered at the county level. \ p<0.1, \\ p<0.05, \\\ p<0.01.

-due to a direct increase in credit supply from national banks, we have several reasons for believing this is unlikely in our case.
+Regressions are weighted by the share of town population wither share of town population over age 21) from 1880 to 1890.
+We report the mean of the dependent variable measured in 1880.
+Regressions are across the specifications and are larger in the unweighted specification.
+Appendix Tables A.15 and A.17 show that these effects are all robust to different configurations of control variables and distance radiuses. to eliminate the possibility that some of these effects are due to a direct increase in credit supply from national banks, we have several reasons to believe this is unlikely in our case.